 6. Join the 500 Club

 A pound of your flesh is equal to 3,500 calories, meaning every time you reach a deficit of 3,500 calories in your diet compared to what you usually eat, you’ll drop a pound.
 If a pound a week sounds good, you’re looking to shave 500 calories a day from your meals (500 x 7 = 3,500).
-To bump that weight loss up to two pounds a week, add exercise: Burning 500 additional calories daily by working out, along with shaving 500 calories through diet, gets your total up to 1,000 a day.
+To bump that weight loss up to two pounds a week, add exercise: Burning 500 additional calories daily by working out, along with shaving 500 calories through diet, gets your total up to a 1,000 calorie deficit per day.

-7. Quick Calorie-Incinerating Moves
+7. Quick Calorie-Incinerating Workouts

 So how do you burn 500 calories as fast as possible?
 Here’s the breakdown: